up42/docs/source/specifications/data-transfer.rst

     /tmp/output/be051fa1/rgb.png
     /tmp/output/be051fa1/nir.png

-In general, we recommend prefixing files with consistent indentifies that match the corresponding features, to make the file layout more intuitive.
+In general, we recommend prefixing files with consistent identifiers that match the corresponding features, to make the file layout more intuitive.
 These could either be the original id of the imagery from the source data, or a derived or new identifier.